Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 Tennessee Stats and Trends

-- Tennessee is 3-3 against the spread and 4-2 overall in games when it puts up more than 20.1 points.
+- When Tennessee puts up more than 20.1 points, it is 3-3 against the spread and 4-2 overall.

-- When Tennessee churns out more than 300.4 yards, the team is 3-4 against the spread and 4-3 overall.
+- When Tennessee churns out over 300.4 yards, the team is 3-4 against the spread and 4-3 overall.

 - The Volunteers have seven giveaways this season, while the Crimson Tide have 12 takeaways .